cunybpl/nycet_pnp/src/content/calculation_methodologies/air-to-air-heat-exchanger-heat-transfer.md

 <p class="equation">$\overline{kW}_{h,3P} =$ hourly three-phase power draw of the motor (kW)</p>
 <p class="equation">$\overline{kW}_{h,n} =$ hourly single-phase power for electrical line n (kW)</p>

 2. Calculate average energy consumption for each hour of each day of the week.
-This step generates an hourly schedule for a week and this schedule is used to calculate the full year heat transfer. <span class="tooltip-pnp">In this step, the hourly power draw (kW) gets converted to hourly energy consumption (kWh) because data is in one-hour intervals.<span class="tooltiptext">$kWh = kW * h$, where $h = 1$</span></span>
+This step generates an hourly schedule for a week and this schedule is used to calculate the full year heat transfer.
+In this step, the hourly power draw (kW) gets converted to hourly energy consumption (kWh) because data is in one-hour intervals[^2].

 <p class="equation equation-center">\begin{equation} \overline{kWh}_{d,h} = \frac{\sum_1^{N_f(d,h)} \overline{kW}_{h,3P}}{N_f(d,h)} \end{equation}</p>